Personalise your PSA test

 Once the lab have your sample, you'll get your PSA result same-day (over 90% of tests).

-Your result includes the PSA level and a doctor's report to explain what it means for your prostate cancer risk.
+Your result includes the PSA level and a doctor's report to explain how it relates to prostate cancer risk.

 Get support